 I wonder if they would make a move to tear down the bridge.

-Probably probably not wouldn't want to discomfort themselves.
+Probably not, wouldn't want to discomfort themselves.

-Now, this story, I this troubles me.
+Now, this story, this troubles me.

-This this it just it just grates on me.
+It just grates on me.

-And I had this about I think six weeks ago, maybe two months ago.
+And I had this about, I think six weeks ago, maybe two months ago.

 And it's still brewing out there in North Carolina.